soulessknight97/soulessknight97/README.md

 - 👋 Hi, I’m @soulessknight97
 - 👀 I’m interested in ...
-Android development
+Web development
 - 🌱 I’m currently learning ...
-Cotlin and how to build android apps
+JavaScript and C++ and how to build websites using HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on ... variety of projects
 - 📫 How to reach me ... dm me here